mutahir-shah/uspslaravel/README.md

 # Laravel-USPS
+Updated version of below package.
+Updates are done by mutahir@pkteam.com.
 Laravel-USPS updated package of https://github.com/johnpaulmedina/laravel-usps.

 Laravel-USPS is a composer package that allows you to integrate the USPS Address / Shipping API.
 This backage is ported from @author Vincent Gabriel https://github.com/VinceG/USPS-php-api